AlexHartmann00/lhmadd/Readme.md

 ## Johnson-Neyman plots

-Works for all of the following: "lm","glm","lme4","nlme", might work for more.
+Works for all of the following: "lm","glm","lme4","nlme", might work for more. ("brr" is WIP)

 Usage: